(Published in GralsWelt 20/2001)

 It is impossible to understand the delusional delusion that gave priority to the mass murder of innocent people over the supply of shaky fronts with essential goods.
 Anyone who thinks and acts like this can only perish.

 Japanese expansionism also outstripped its capabilities.
 He began his conquests - similar to the Germans - with incredible victories and then had to submit to defeat after defeat until unconditional surrender.

 The colonial age came to an end with the end of the Second World War.
 Half the world came under communist rule, and many of the traditional values of the West (e.g. rule of law, democracy, personal freedom, religious awareness, individuality, etc.) appeared to be questioned, indeed threatened with extinction.

 And the war was not over with the end of the war: The war against Germany and Japan was followed by the confrontation between East and West, between socialism and capitalism, which did not escalate from “cold war” to “shooting war” only because none of the statesmen - with the exception of Mao Tse Tung ***) - wanted to provoke the use of nuclear weapons.

-However you want to see the history of the Second World War and the decades after: the days from December 6th to 11th, 1941 changed the world, they introduced irreversible developments.
-After that, nothing was the same again, and the world - for better or for worse - will never be the way it was before 1941.
+No matter how one wishes to view the history of World War II and the decades that followed, the days of December 6-11, 1941, changed the world; they ushered in irreversible developments.
+Nothing was the same afterwards, and the world - for good or for bad - will never be the same again as it was before December 6, 1941.